Scunnies/pands-problem-sheet/README.md

 This program outputs whether today is a weekday.

-The first step in this program was to ‘import datetime’.
-From this module, in order to establish today's date, I used the datetime.today function and also the weekday function to establish the week number.
-Then, based on Monday to Friday being numbered 1 – 5, I checked ‘if’ the week no. is greater than 5 then it’s a weekend ‘else’ it is a weekday.
+The first step in this program was to `import datetime`.
+From this module, in order to establish today's date, I used the `datetime.today` function and also the `weekday` function to establish the week number.
+Then, based on Monday to Friday being numbered 1 – 5, I checked `if` the week no. is greater than 5 then it’s a weekend `else` it is a weekday.

+In my output I also assumed that the user works Monday to Friday!

 ### REFERENCES:
 - https://www.geeksforgeeks.org/python-program-to-find-day-of-the-week-for-a-given-date/